Simple Complexity: a Management Book for the Rest of Us, a Guide to Systems Thinking

 by William Donaldson

-This book provides the cure for myopic management.
-It is about applying the principles of complexity and systems thinking to management.
+This book is about applying the principles of complexity and systems thinking to management.
 “Every organization is a system—in fact, a system of systems, perfectly designed to get the results it is getting today… Systems thinking is the unifying discipline that brings clarity to all of the other disciplines at work in your enterprise… The key, defining concept of systems thinking to remember is that nothing in the system is ever unconnected.”

 Donaldson emphasizes the importance of context.
 “You have to ensure everyone has shared mental models of the enterprise and its management system… Remembering that context can enhance learning and comprehension by 50-100 percent, you must give employees context for both the part of the system they play a role in and the whole system.”